-This document contains information essential to the administration of Sounds of Music, an OSPIdeveloped arts performance assessment for music (High School Proficient).
+This document contains information essential to the administration of World Class All-Stars, an OSPI-developed arts performance assessment for music (High School Proficient).
 Prior to administration of this assessment, all students should have received instruction in the skills and concepts being assessed.
 Please read this information carefully before administering the performance assessment.